What Is a Promotion?

 The Bargain Buyer Challenge

 Essentially, a promotion forfeits sales revenue in the hope of achieving even greater revenues from additional sales.
-Therefore, setting limits on a promotion are critical to avoid the problem of making sales while losing profits.
+Therefore, setting limits on a promotion is critical to avoid the problem of making sales while losing profits.

 One of the biggest challenges with promotions is that many bargain buyers may only buy to take advantage of the discount or deal, but have no intention or desire to become loyal customers.
 In this way, promotions can become a very expensive part of the marketing budget.